 Great Wisdom, meat [is] not beautiful [and] good, [and] meat [is] impure, giving rise [to] much transgressions [and] evil, [that] destroy all meritorious virtues.
 [Of] that [which] all gods [and] noble persons abandon, how can [it] then [be] allowed [for] disciples [to] eat?
 If saying [I] allow [meat-]eating, these persons slander me.

 Great Wisdom, those [with] pure [and] beautiful eating, should know thus, [that it] is [with] non-glutinous rice, corn, big [and] small wheat, beans, red basil oil [and] rock candy.
 [Of] such [and] other types [of food], these are [what] past, [and] all Buddhas those allowed.
-That [which] I [had] declared, [of] my lineage within’s all good men [and] women, [have] minds embracing pure faith’s long planted good roots, of [their] bodies, lives [and] wealth [do] not give rise [to] greedy attachment, [with] loving-kindness [and] empathy [for] all [beings, to be] similar to oneself’s body.
+That [which] I [had] declared, [of] my lineage within’s all good men [and] women, [have] minds embracing pure faith’s long planted good roots, of [their] bodies, lives [and] wealth [do] not give rise [to] greedy attachment, [with] loving-kindness [and] empathy [for] all [beings, to be] similar to one’s body.
 Of such people, [with] that [which] should [be] eaten, [are] not those [with] all evil habits [of] tigers’ [and] wolves’ natures, [with] minds that [have] attachments heavy.

 Great Wisdom, [in the] past was [a] king named Lion Born [i.e. Siṁhasaudāsa], [who] indulged [in] attachment [to] all kinds [of] meat.
 Thus, [of those] not already following, [to] reach eating [of] humans, [the] subjects [who could] not bear [it], all left [and] betrayed [him, as he] lost [his] country [and] position, [and] received great suffering [and] afflictions.